seryang/newShare/README.md

 NAVER Software Membership 5th Final Project

-> Project Name - newShare [newS + Share]
+> Project Name

+- newShare [newS + Share] Web Service

-> Account for newShare - Edit your Paper, Edit your Agenda !
+> Account for newShare

+- Edit your Paper, Edit your Agenda !

+- You can see a various articles.
+Also, you can make a newspaper only for you.

-> Project Member - Choe Seryang, Park Daehyun, Park Hosang, Lee Hansol
+> Project Member

+- Choe Seryang, Park Daehyun, Park Hosang, Lee Hansol